hynek/svcs/docs/why.md

 We strongly recommend the former over the latter because it's much easier to test and reason about.

 If you're curious, check the [glossary](glossary) entries for {term}`Service Locator` and {term}`Dependency Injection` for more details.

+## Benefits

+While it may take a moment to realize, all of this comes with many benefits:

+**Reduction in boilerplate.**
+Every web framework has some way to store data on long-lived objects like the application, and short-lived objects like requests (for example, in Flask it's {attr}`flask.Flask.config` and {obj}`flask.g` – Starlette uses `request.state` for both).
+Some frameworks also have helpers to control the lifecycle of those objects (like {meth}`flask.Flask.teardown_appcontext` or {meth}`pyramid.request.Request.add_finished_callback`).
+But they work subtly differently and you accumulate a lot of repetitive boilerplate code.
+In fact, Hynek started this project because of the repetitiveness of Flask's [`get_x` pattern](https://flask.palletsprojects.com/en/latest/appcontext/#storing-data).

+**Unification of acquisition and release.**
+Knowing where to find your services, how to acquire them, and not caring about their cleanup makes your application more robust and easier to reason about.
+It also makes it easier to write reusable middleware because you don't have to remember where a dependency it needs is stored on the request object (or was it on the application object!?).
+With *svcs* you just have to remember its *type* and gain a portable API for pluggable dependencies.

+**Type safety.**
+Since you're asking for objects of certain types, *svcs* can ensure that Mypy knows that the returned object is of that type.
+You can cheat, of course, by returning something else -- *svcs* doesn't care.
+And, of course, type hints are optional -- *svcs* is just as valuable without them.

+**Unintrusive testing through loose coupling.**
+As per Brandon's quote at the beginning of this section, monkey-patching is software bankruptcy.
+Adding {term}`late binding` to your application allows you to replace your dependencies with test objects in a well-defined, debuggable way.
+Just create your application and overwrite the service configurations before you perform your tests as necessary.

+**Health checks.**
+A production-ready application should be able to tell you whether it -- and all its external dependencies -- is healthy.
+Having that exposed as a web endpoint is great for monitoring and debugging.
+Providing a health endpoint without a centralized registry of services is highly boilerplate-heavy.
+With *svcs* you get that for free.

 ## Why not?